TITLE 35: ENVIRONMENTAL PROTECTION

 1) Regenerated or reactivated in a thermal treatment unit that meets one of the following:

 A) The owner or operator of the unit has been issued a final permit under 35 Ill.
 Adm.
-Code 702, 703, and 705 that implements the requirements of Subpart X;
+Code 702, 703, and 705 that implements Subpart X; or

 2) Incinerated in a hazardous waste incinerator for which the owner or operator either:

-B) Has designed and operates the incinerator in accordance with the interim status requirements of Subpart O of 35 Ill.
+B) Has designed and operates the incinerator in compliance with the interim status requirements of Subpart O of 35 Ill.
 Adm.
 Code 725.

 3) Burned in a boiler or industrial furnace for which the owner or operator either:

-B) Has designed and operates the boiler or industrial furnace in accordance with the interim status requirements of Subpart H of 35 Ill.
+B) Has designed and operates the boiler or industrial furnace in compliance with the interim status requirements of Subpart H of 35 Ill.
 Adm.
 Code 726.

-o) Any components of a closed-vent system that are designated, as described in Section 721.935(c)(9), as unsafe to monitor are exempt from the requirements of subsection (l)(1)(B)(ii) if both of the following conditions are fulfilled:
+o) Any components of a closed-vent system that are designated, as described in Section 721.935(c)(9), as unsafe to monitor are exempt from subsection (l)(1)(B)(ii) if both of the following conditions are met:

 1) The remanufacturer or other person that stores or treats the hazardous secondary material in a hazardous secondary material management unit using a closed-vent system determines that the components of the closed-vent system are unsafe to monitor because monitoring personnel would be exposed to an immediate danger as a consequence of complying with subsection (l)(1)(B)(ii); and